MI ISLAS DE LA BAHIA

 In 1997, in response to massive protests by indigenous groups - including a blockade of the Maya ruins of Copán - the Honduran government signed a legal agreement with Maya Chorti for the titling of 14,700 hectares of land but has since failed to deliver fully on that promise.

 Since 1997 the Chortis have blockaded the entrance to the ruins numerous times.
 In 2000, after a four-day blockade, the Honduran army tear-gassed protestors from a low-flying helicopter, despite an agreement to end the occupation.
-The injured, including those who were imprisoned, were denied medical treatment until a human rights lawyer effected their release.
+The injured, including those who were imprisoned, were denied medical treatment until a human rights lawyer affected their release.

 Under laws approved in 1836, 21 of the 28 groups were given property titles, but some of these deeds have gone missing.
 As of 1992, 20 groups had acquired titles to their land and six had 'guarantees of ancestral possession'.
-However problems remain.
+However, problems remain.
 Non-indigenous ranching and agricultural interests that monopolize or control land claimed by the Xicaques have continued to injure, threaten and harass rights advocates, including by assassinating their leaders.

 Pacific coast and central populations suffered considerable population reduction and displacement due to Spanish gold and silver mining activities in Honduras.
 In addition, many thousands of enslaved indigenous captives from Honduras were transferred to toil in the Caribbean and in the mines of Peru.